tishyadave/ResearchLens/README.md

 ## Motivation

 Academic research is growing at an unprecedented rate, making it increasingly difficult to keep up with new publications.
-ResearchLens aims to bridge this gap by combining academic search with AI-powered summarization, enabling researchers and students to identify relevant work and understand it more efficiently.
+ResearchOS aims to bridge this gap by combining academic search with AI-powered summarization, enabling researchers and students to identify relevant work and understand it more efficiently.

->>>>>>> fe8242afc727b04528e5986d9e935e98868d0dfa
+This project is licensed under the MIT License.